jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 *CONGRATULATIONS!* You have written your first test.

-Following the repeating process of RED GREEN REFACTOR, we are currently RED.
-The error in the terminal gives us important information about the code.
-Looking at it from the bottom up
+We are in the RED part of the Test Driven Development cycle.
+The error in the terminal gives us important information about the code which we can use to come up with a solution.
+Looking at it from the bottom

 * ``FAILED (failures=1)`` The test failed - RED